cym13/ropeme/writeup.rst

     [0x00020730]> ?
 0x0007f650 - 0x0003f890
     261568 0x3fdc0 0776700 255.4K 3000:0dc0 261568 11000000 261568.0 0.000000f 0.000000

-So the offset between strcmp and system is 0x3fdc0.
+So the offset from strcmp to system is -0x3fdc0.

 Of course having it for a paste instance is quite useless, we must now find a way to use it without quitting the process.
 There are two strategies: